State Guide

 Can you park a food truck anywhere in Alabama?

-No. Birmingham allows any metered space but requires 150 feet from any brick-and-mortar restaurant.
+Not exactly.
+Birmingham's mobile food vendor permit covers vending on private property, and it requires written permission from the owner of each site you work.
 Mobile and Huntsville have their own city zoning rules.
 Game-day operation in Tuscaloosa and Auburn requires special vendor permits applied for 60–90 days in advance.
 Always verify with the city before committing to a regular spot.

 Do food trucks pay sales tax in Alabama?